CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/datasource-streaming/README.md

     ```
     make build
     ```
-2. Export the secret value for your streaming Connection.
+2. Export the Secret value for your streaming Connection.
     ```
     export STREAMING_SECRET_KEY=<value>
     ```